pulkitt100/Vrinda-Store-Data-Analysis-Using-Excel/README.md

 ## Project Objective
 In this project, I completed the full end-to-end data analysis process — from raw data to actionable insights.
 It covers data cleaning, exploratory data analysis, interactive dashboard creation, and deriving insights to support real-world decision-making.
 ## Questions (KPIs)
-1.Compare the sales and orders using single chart.
+- Compare the sales and orders using single chart.

-2.Which month got the highest sales and orders?
+- Which month got the highest sales and orders?

-3.Who purchased more - Men or Women?
+- Who purchased more - Men or Women?

-4.What are different order status in 2022?
+- What are different order status in 2022?

-5.List top 10 states contributingto the sales?
+- List top 10 states contributingto the sales?

-6.Relation between age and gender based on number of orders.
+- Relation between age and gender based on number of orders.

-7.Which Channel is contributing maximum to the sales?
+- Which Channel is contributing maximum to the sales?

-8.Highest selling category?
+- Highest selling category?

-9.Percentage of Total Orders delivered
+- Percentage of Total Orders delivered

-10.Dashboard Interaction
+- Dashboard Interaction
 ## Process
 1.Verify data for any missing values and anomalies, and sort out the same.